fyrkov/refcards/AWS/Cognito.md

 3. Cognito sync
 * Synchronize data from device to Cognito
-* May be deprecated an replaced by AppSync
+* May be deprecated and replaced by AppSync

 #### Cognito User Pools (CUP)
 * ~= serverless database of users